mikkokallio/dbapp-code/README.md

 * User can change password.
 * Bug: wrong button gets the spinner in some views.
 Also smaller buttons cause a bump in size!
 * Intro transition screen for new users after registration: go to events and show modal "welcome, blah blah"
-* In user modal, show what events they've signed up for.
+* In user profile, show what events they've organized & signed up for.
+From modals, add buttons to full profiles.
 * Bug: On mobile, viewing who's going triggers the button that determines who's going.
 * Add cross-site scripting protection and other security measures.
 * Admin users can also see deleted events and other hidden information.
 They can also ban users or elevate regular users to admins.